LambdaGaming/GAuto/README.md

 ### Interfacing
 If you want to interface with this addon through Lua, see the [documentation](dev.md) for hooks, functions, and other things you can use.

-# Compatibilities
+# Addon Compatibilities & Integrations
+__Photon 1__
- - Photon Legacy - Fully compatible.
-The HUD and default controls were designed to avoid conflicts with it.
+GAuto's HUD and default controls were designed to avoid conflicts with Photon 1.

+__Photon 2__
- - Photon 2 - Mostly compatible.
-Seat switching and ejection are disabled on Photon 2 vehicles due to how the controls are setup.
+GAuto's HUD was designed to avoid conflicts with Photon 2's HUD, however to avoid conflicts with controls, seat switching and ejection are disabled on Photon 2 vehicles.

+__Simfphys & LVS__
- - Simfphys and LVS vehicles - Fully compatible.
-GAuto will not interfere with these systems, and the spikestrip will pop tires from both.
+Checks are in place to ensure GAuto can be used with these addons without issue.
+The spikestrip will also pop tires from both systems.

+__VFire__
- - VFire - Fully compatible.
-For the best destruction effects, it's recommended you have it installed.
+Some destruction effects rely on hooks from VFire to work.
+For the best experience it's recommended that you have it installed.

- - DarkRP - Fully compatible.
+__DarkRP__
 The door lock status of vehicles is properly synced when using keys, an alarm will sound when lock picking a vehicle, and passengers will be ejected when using a battering ram on a vehicle.

- - Sligwolf's Vehicles - Mostly compatible.
-Some vehicles are unsupported due to not using prop_vehicle_jeep as a base, but there shouldn't be any issues with the ones that are supported.
+__Sligwolf's Vehicles__
+Most vehicles should work fine with GAuto, but there are a handful that are unsupported because they don't use prop_vehicle_jeep as a base.

- - VCMod, SVMod, Vehicle Damage 2, Etc - NOT compatible.
+__VCMod, SVMod, Vehicle Damage 2, Etc__
+Vehicle systems like these are NOT compatible.
 They will likely interfere with GAuto and cause various systems to break.

 # Issues & Pull Requests
  If you would like to contribute to this repository by creating an issue or pull request, please refer to the [contributing guidelines.](https://lambdagaming.github.io/contributing.html)

 # Credits
 - [Simfphys Base](https://github.com/Blu-x92/simfphys_base) - Reference for how to implement the passenger seat and particle effect systems.
-- Valve - Particle effects
 - SGM - Feature suggestions
+- rp_truenorth_v1a - Map used in screenshots and thumbnail on the Steam workshop